SilentCircle/sc_push/doc/sc_push.md

 The result will be a list of `{ok, term()}` or `{error, term()}`.

 For apnsv3, `term()` is either `{queued, uuid()}` or `{submitted, uuid()}`.
-The asyncronous response is sent to the calling pid's mailbox as a tuple `{service_response(), version(), data()}`, where `service_response()` is an atom `'<service>_response'`, e.g.`'apns_response'`, `version()` is a service-specific atom (e.g. `v3`), and `data()` is a proplist of
+The asynchronous response is sent to the calling pid's mailbox as a tuple `{service_response(), version(), data()}`, where `service_response()` is an atom `'<service>_response'`, e.g.`'apns_response'`, `version()` is a service-specific atom (e.g. `v3`), and `data()` is a proplist of